 About the Song:

 Peter Gabriel helmed the British progressive rock band Genesis from 1967 to 1975 and then launched a successful solo career.
 Genesis soldiered on as well with Phil Collins as their front man, becoming hugely successful.
 In 1986, the band landed its sole #1 song on the Billboard Hot 100.
 It was knocked out of the top slot by none other than Peter Gabriel with “Sledgehammer,” the lead single from So, which became the most successful album of his career.

 The “wildly inventive video” AMG directed by Stephen R. Johnson was “possibly the coolest thing that had ever been done in the medium.”
 AMG It included groundbreaking work with Claymation, stop motion, and pixilation.
 Gabriel had to spend sixteen hours a day for eight days lying under glass to film it.
-BR It won a record nine awards at the 1987 Video Music Awards, including Video of the Year, and is the network’s most played video of all time.
+FB It won a record nine awards at the 1987 Video Music Awards, including Video of the Year, and is the network’s most played video of all time.
 ME It also won Best British Video at the 1987 Brit Awards.
 WK Rolling Stone declared it the best-ever music video.
 LW

 Gabriel told Rolling Stone he didn’t think the song would have been a hit if it weren’t for the video.
 “I think it had a sense of both humor and fun, neither of which were particularly associated with me.
 I mean – wrongly in my way of looking at it – I think I was seen as a fairly intense, eccentric Englishman.”
 ME